 - should be relevant to Minnesota.
 Writing about projects in other locations or about comparative urban form may be appropriate, but the post should contain at least some tie back to Minnesota.

 - should contain no factual errors.
 Streets.mn does not have a fact-checker.
 We expect authors to be factually correct and clearly differentiate fact from opinion.
 If there is something that is contested factually please note this and provide sources.
 Data and statistics should also be supported with a source. streets.mn relies on its Commenters to call out mistakes or errors.

 - should not contain ad hominem attacks on individuals or organizations; libel is not permitted.

-- should not be campaigning. streets.mn is a non-profit 501c(3) organization and does not endorse political candidates or directly advocate for decisions on issues.
+- should not be campaigning.
+Streets.mn is a non-profit 501c(3) organization and does not endorse political candidates or directly advocate for specific decisions on issues.

 - should not criticize individuals by name for doing their jobs.
 Identifying public servants or community members by name as present at a meeting or as author of a document is appropriate; organizational positions should not be attributed to individuals representing those organizations.

 - should be Safe for Work.
 Links to any pages that are Not Safe for Work should be clearly identified as such.

 - should not engage in self-promotion. streets.mn anticipates writers will post about their projects and experiences; however, this should not be intended to promote or sell projects or positions.